-However, it’s important to note that not every vegan diet will have this benefit; the quality of carbs in someone’s diet (processed or unprocessed) and overall nutrient intake are strong determining factors.
+However, it’s important to note that not every vegan diet will have this benefit; the quality of carbs in someone’s diet and overall nutrient intake are strong determining factors.

 5. Less Impact on the Environment

-This estimate does not even include the CO2 that ecosystems remove from the atmosphere each year in other ways related to the livestock industry, such as through processing and transporting of animal products, or from the impact that deforestation has on dead organic matter and soils.
+This estimate does not even include the carbon dioxide that ecosystems remove from the atmosphere each year in other ways related to the livestock industry, such as through processing and transporting of animal products, or from the impact that deforestation has on dead organic matter and soils.

 - Increase your consumption of whole foods, especially fruits and vegetables.

 - Eat less junk and high-calorie, low-nutrition foods.
 In other words, cut the majority of processed, packaged foods (even vegan kinds) from your diet.

 - Vary the types of plant-based protein foods in your diet if you do eat animal foods.
 With industrial production of meat and hyper-processed foods, the opportunities to eat non-plant foods have become overwhelming.
 This makes overeating meat, cheese and animal fats easier than ever before, so try to consciously include more plant-based proteins (like legumes) into your diet regularly.